ancientjpeg/RTSTFT/docs/paper.md

 What matters is, when we take the absolute value and the angle of a complex number at some index $k$ of $x_{output}$ (corresponding to taking the radius and the angle of the complex number on its imaginary circle), the values we get back are the amplitude and the phase of the sinusoid with the frequency $\frac{1}{k}$ samples.

-Let me state that again in simpler terms for emphasis: the DFT decomposes any input signal into a set of sinusoid waves, and gives us the phase and amplitude of each of those sinusoids.
+Let me state that again in simpler terms, for emphasis: ***the DFT decomposes any input signal into a set of sinusoid waves, and gives us the phase and amplitude of each of those sinusoids***.
 This mathematical operation is not an estimation: it is 100% accurate and completely reversible.
 Even for people familiar with the DFT, the significance of this cannot be overstated: being able to decompose a signal like this, turning its time-domain information into frequency-domain information, is an invaluable tool in almost any field of mathematics that deals with periodic signals.
 This explanation still might not suffice for many, as even I still have trouble fully linking the variables in the equation to what's actually going on under the hood.
 I insist you go to 3blue1brown's YouTube Channel\footnote{3Blue1Brown} and take a look at his video on the DFT; I find the visualizations to be extremely helpful in building a deeper understanding of how the DFT really works.

 The DFT lies at the core of countless more complex signal processing algorithms, such as the ones that lie at the heart of RTSTFT: the phase vocoder, and the Short-Time Fourier Transform upon which it depends.